rkoshak/openhab-rules-tools/time_utils/README.md

 ## JavaScript
 The JavaScript version of this library was written for an only tested on openHAB 3.
 It does not support Joda DateTime.
-This library does not depend on the openHAB Helper Liobraries.
+This library does not depend on the openHAB Helper Libraries.

 ### parseDuration
 This function will take a duration string and convert it to a Java Duration Object.